 A 17th-century Italian nun whose life of secret passion and violent crime became a shocking symbol of convent corruption and inspired classic literature.

-Born Marianna de Leyva into Milanese nobility, she was forced into the convent of Santa Margherita in Monza as a teenager, a fate decided by family strategy, not faith.
-Behind the cloister walls, she became Sister Virginia Maria and embarked on a dangerous double life.
-A liaison with a local nobleman, Gian Paolo Osio, resulted in two children and a web of secrecy that grew increasingly desperate.
+Marianna de Leyva — forced into the convent of Santa Margherita in Monza as a teenager — became Sister Virginia Maria and embarked on a dangerous double life.
+Her liaison with local nobleman Gian Paolo Osio produced two children and a web of secrecy that grew increasingly desperate.
 The affair spiraled into violence with the murder of a fellow nun who threatened exposure.
-The scandal, when it erupted in 1607, was sensational, laying bare the tensions between enforced religious life and human desire.
-Her story, a mix of privilege, passion, and crime, transcended its time, captured first in court records and later immortalized as a central tragedy in Alessandro Manzoni's seminal novel, 'The Betrothed.'
+When the scandal erupted in 1607, it laid bare tensions between enforced religious life and human desire.
+Her story was captured in court records and later immortalized in Alessandro Manzoni's novel 'The Betrothed.'

 The biggest hits of 1575